 New legislation in Taiwan means that LEDs now must be more efficient at a minimum of 70 lumens per Watt (lm/w).

-The Ministry of Economic Affairs (MOEA) announced the new legislation where warm-white LEDs must have a minimum of 70lm/W and cool-white a minimum of 75 lm/W. This is to encourage the purchasing of good quality lighting products.
+The Ministry of Economic Affairs (MOEA) announced the new legislation where warm-white LED light bulbs must have a minimum of 70lm/W and cool-white a minimum of 75 lm/W. This is to encourage the purchasing of good quality lighting products.

 Lighting in Taiwan accounted for 10.9% of the country’s total power consumption in 2013 according to MOEA’s Bureau of Energy.